carrierlxk/COSNet/README.md

 The segmentation results on DAVIS, FBMS and Youtube-objects can be download from DAVIS_benchmark(https://davischallenge.org/davis2016/soa_compare.html) or
 [GoogleDrive](https://drive.google.com/open?id=1JRPc2kZmzx0b7WLjxTPD-kdgFdXh5gBq) or [BaiduPan](https://pan.baidu.com/s/11n7zAt3Lo2P3-42M2lsw6Q), pass code: q37f.

+The youtube-objects dataset can be downloaded from [here](http://calvin-vision.net/datasets/youtube-objects-dataset/) and annotation can be found [here](http://vision.cs.utexas.edu/projects/videoseg/data_download_register.html).

 #### Training

 1. Download all the training datasets, including MARA10K and DUT saliency datasets.
 Create a folder called images and put these two datasets into the folder.